neondatabase/website/content/docs/guides/autoscaling-guide.md

 updatedOn: '2024-01-10T18:34:05.855Z'
 ---

 Neon's _Autoscaling_ feature dynamically adjusts the amount of compute resources allocated to a Neon compute endpoint in response to the current workload, eliminating the need for manual intervention.
-This guide demonstrates how to enable autoscaling in your Neon project.
+This guide demonstrates how to enable autoscaling in your Neon project and how to [visualize](#monitor-autoscaling) your usage.

 _Autoscaling_ is a [Neon Pro Plan](/docs/introduction/pro-plan) feature.
 Neon Pro Plan users can enable autoscaling for a new project, for an existing project, or for an individual compute endpoint.
 Autoscaling is supported with both read-write and read-only compute endpoints.
 Read-only compute endpoints enable Neon's [Read replica](/docs/introduction/read-replicas) feature.